initxuan/Command2Vec/README.md

 $ python Command2Vec.py --dimensions 32
 ```

-<p align="justify">Finally, when you want to cluster the embedding results, you need to modify the input and output file path in `cluster.py` script, and then run the following command</p>
+Finally, when you want to cluster the embedding results, you need to modify the input and output file path in `cluster.py` script, and then run the following command

 ```sh
 $ python cluster.py